runelite/plugin-hub/README.md

  4. Open IntelliJ and choose *Get from Version Control*.
 Paste the link you just copied in the URL field and where you want to save it in the second field.

+ 5. Open `build.gradle` and edit `runeLiteVersion` from `1.5.44-SNAPSHOT` to the latest release.
+If you are unsure about the current version it's specified on [runelite.net](https://runelite.net/).

- 5. In order to make sure everything works correctly, try to start the client with your external plugin enabled by running the test.
+ 6. In order to make sure everything works correctly, try to start the client with your external plugin enabled by running the test.

  ![run-test](https://i.imgur.com/tKSQH5e.png)

- 6. Use the refactor tool to rename the package to what you want your plugin to be.
+ 7. Use the refactor tool to rename the package to what you want your plugin to be.
 Rightclick the package in the sidebar and choose *Refactor > Rename*.
 I choose to rename it to `com.helmetcheck`.

- 7. Use the same tool, *Refactor > Rename*, to rename `ExamplePlugin`, `ExampleConfig` and `ExamplePluginTest` to `HelmetCheckPlugin` etc.
+ 8. Use the same tool, *Refactor > Rename*, to rename `ExamplePlugin`, `ExampleConfig` and `ExamplePluginTest` to `HelmetCheckPlugin` etc.

- 8. Go to your plugin file and set it's name in the `PluginDescriptor`, this can have spaces.
+ 9. Go to your plugin file and set it's name in the `PluginDescriptor`, this can have spaces.

- 9. Open the `runelite-plugin.properties` file and add info to each row.
+ 10. Open the `runelite-plugin.properties` file and add info to each row.
  ```
  displayName=Helmet check
  author=dekvall